 Who are the survivors?

 Every year, more survivors are reaching out to the National Hotline and more people are seeking help for survivors they know.
-The data is based on a systematic survey but are analyzed from the information received about 23,078 survivors in 2018.
+The data is not based on a systematic survey but are analyzed from the information received about 23,078 survivors in 2018.
 As people disclosed more detailed information about their own trafficking experiences or about potential victims for whom they were seeking support, National Hotline staff noted key elements.
 Individuals are never asked questions specifically for data collection purposes and are only asked to share what they are comfortable providing so that they can be connected to the support they want.

 How are the victims trafficked?